-March 19 to 23 is National Co-op Week and Work-Integrated Learning (WIL) Week, and the University of Waterloo is celebrating its students’ co-op and WIL opportunities.
+March 19 – 23 is National Co-op Week and Work-Integrated Learning (WIL) Week, and the University of Waterloo is celebrating its students’ co-op and WIL opportunities.

-Co-operative Education and Work-Integrated Learning Canada (CEWIL) named Science student Emily Pass the winner of the national Co-op Student of the Year Award.
+Co-operative Education and Work-Integrated Learning Canada (CEWIL) named Emily Pass, from the Faculty of Science at Waterloo, the winner of the national Co-op Student of the Year Award.
 Pass is the third Waterloo student to win the CEWIL award in the last four years.
 She also won the top prize in the province, the Education at Work Ontario (EWO) Co-op Student of the Year Award, as well as the Waterloo Faculty of Science Co-op Student of the Year Award.

 Pass credits her first co-op work term as a quality assurance developer for Validus Research Inc. for her success in developing Colibri’s rapid-imaging program.
 The field of quality assurance changed the way she thought of testing and problem-solving.

 “You have to think about how something could go wrong, how to test it and the possible outcomes,” said Pass, a Schulich Leader.
 “You have to do a deep think of the problem before starting on the solution.”

 Since then, her work terms have explored different areas of astronomy.
 She has worked as a research assistant at Dalhousie University investigating galaxy protoclusters, Kuiper Belt objects at Western and next summer she’ll study exoplanet atmospheres at McGill.